nbry/flask-boilerplate/README.md

 4. Install dependencies - `pip install -r requirements.txt`
 5. Set to development - `export FLASK_ENV=development`
 6. Run the app - `flask run`

+By default, Flask runs on port 5000 on localhost.
+Try testing the `/ping` route to see if it's running!

 ## Installation Requirements
 #### Necessary: